Strengthening disaster and climate risk governance: From hurricanes to health emergencies

 30 May, 2024

-Official side-event for the Fourth International Conference on Small Island Developing States (SIDS4)
+Official side-event for the Fourth International Conference on Small Island Developing States

 Co-organizers: The Core Group of States for the Protection of Persons in the Event of Disasters (Colombia, Croatia, Italy, Jamaica, Nigeria, and Thailand) and the International Federation of Red Cross and Red Crescent Societies (IFRC)

 Small Island developing states (SIDS) experience the highest frequency of disasters in the world.
 Both natural and anthropogenic hazards, such as hurricanes and cyclones, sea-level rise, earthquakes, tsunamis, and violent storms, as well as health emergencies, can lead to loss of life, the destruction or damage of homes, critical infrastructure, and culture, and high economic costs.
-They reverse development successes and can result in communities being stuck in a cycle of ‘response and recovery’ to ever-looming disasters.
+They reverse development successes and can result in communities stuck in a cycle of ‘response and recovery’ to ever-looming disasters.

 While SIDS face high levels of exposure and particular vulnerabilities, we know that not all hazards have to be disasters.
 As recognized in the new Antigua and Barbuda Agenda for SIDS (ABAS), the Samoa Pathway for Small Island Developing States, the Sustainable Development Goals, the Sendai Framework for Disaster Risk Reduction’s Pillar 2, and resolutions of the Red Cross and Red Crescent, if countries invest in effective multi-hazard risk governance that supports governments at all levels, authorities will be better able to anticipate, prepare for, and build resiliency against hazards and, ultimately, protect communities and people.
 In a similar sense, the First Global Stocktake recognizes the importance of “comprehensive risk management” as part of “national efforts to respond to loss and damage.

 Multi-hazard risk management laws, policies, and plans are often invisible foundations that define roles and responsibilities for government authorities, humanitarians, and other actors before, during, and after a disaster, shape the capacities of authorities, and, importantly, protect the human rights and dignity of persons in vulnerable situations.
-These legal frameworks integrate approaches to disaster risk reduction (DRR) and climate adaptation and facilitate risk management activities such as hazard mapping, risk assessments, early warning and early action systems and create an enabling environment for nature-based solutions.
+These legal frameworks integrate approaches to disaster risk reduction (DRR) and climate adaptation and facilitate risk management activities such as hazard mapping, risk assessments, early warning and early action systems and create and enabling environment for nature-based solutions.

 Throughout the last 20 years, the IFRC network has been supporting SIDS to develop, revise, and review their multi-hazard risk management laws, policies, and plans.
 Fortunately, significant improvements have been made at the domestic level, in countries from Fiji to Trinidad and Tobago, but there is still room to sharpen these legal frameworks at all levels.
 In addition to the foregoing, this year, in particular, governments have an opportunity to strengthen multi-hazard risk governance and reduce gaps at the international level with the ongoing discussions around the International Law Commission’s draft articles on the Protection of Persons in the Event of Disasters (PPED).